jenndrei/BayHunter/documentation/source/FAQs.rst

 ====

-- **Is BayHunter available for Python3?**
+- **Which Python version requieres BayHunter?**

-BayHunter will be available for Python3 soon.
+BayHunter is compatible with Python2 and Python3.

 - **What noise sources are represented in the noise amplitude?**